-The electronic cam is a motion control mode which enables the periodic synchronization the motor.
-The master axis encoder can be the auxiliary encoder input or the virtual axis.
+The electronic cam is a motion control mode which enables the periodic synchronization of several axes of motion.
+Up to 7 axes can be slaved to one master axis.
+The master axis encoder must be input through a main encoder port.

 The electronic cam is a more general type of electronic gearing which allows a table-based relationship between the axes.
 It allows synchronizing all the controller axes.
+For example, the DMC-4080 controllers may have one master and up to seven slaves.

-To illustrate the procedure of setting the cam mode, consider the cam relationship shown in Figure 6.8.
+To illustrate the procedure of setting the cam mode, consider the cam relationship for the slave axis Y, when the master is X. Such a graphic relationship is shown in Figure 6.13.